gumaerc-testorg/20.219-january-iap-2015/content/pages/student-reflections/andrea-desrosierss-reflections.md

 {{< anchor "Day_2_Andrea_s_Struggles" >}}{{< /anchor >}}Day 2 - Andrea's Struggles
 ----------------------------------------------------------------------------------

 If there is one thing I have gotten out of my MIT experience, it's the importance of running your ideas by the audience / customer early, and often.
-The 6th graders that were brought into the class for that purpose were surprisingly well read and engaged.
+The 6{{< sup "th" >}} graders that were brought into the class for that purpose were surprisingly well read and engaged.
 I was happy to see a few shy ones coming out of their shells to talk a bit - mostly because these kids are reflections of me at that age.
 I enjoyed the skipping from topic to topic that the kids tend to do - it keeps me on my feet and I like trying to follow their thought processes as they respond to various stimuli.
 I will try to remember this "frequent cut" process as I put together my video.
 I'm hoping this can keep people engaged.

 One kid (boy) in particular I really got a kick out of.
 His favorite phrase is to add - ish to anything (Yes - ish, like - ish).
 He was also the kid who made up a character when I asked about favorite superheroes - it's nice to see so much imagination.
 I also liked how blunt the kids were with each other, and it's a reminder that there is such a thing as being too diplomatic.